 My first Janet Jackson album was Velvet Rope.
 I bought it my senior year in high school.
 My cousin is a huge Janet fan and she had always told me to buy this specific album.
 The album hooked me from the beginning, but when I made it to “Together Again,” it was the hook, line, and sinker.

 The “Control” era of Jackson’s career cemented her as a superstar.
 I’ve always related to this song and respected her for recording it.
 While many of the Jackson family seemed to stay under the families musical thumb, she decided to be different.

 3. “Come on Get Up”

 I don’t want to stick with just Jackson’s hits.
-After I really began to get into Janet’s career, I had to get her concert DVDs.
+After I really began to get into Janet’s career, I purchased her concert DVDs.
 The way she entered the stage and commanded the attention of every attendee during her “All For You” tour proved her star power.

 4. “Rock With U”

 This song came out my senior year of high school.
-This was her second single off of Discipline, one of three albums she released after the Super Bowl that were perfect R&B/ Pop, but due to the sexiest nature of pop culture, they were not a hit.
+This was her second single off of Discipline, one of three albums she released after the Super Bowl that was perfect R&B/ Pop, but due to the sexist nature of pop culture, they were not a hit.
 “Nipplegate” blacklisted these albums.
 Her material during this time isn’t her best, but is worth a listen…..many listens.

 5. “That’s The Way Love Goes”

 And what’s a Janet Jackson playlist without “That’s The Way Love Goes.”
 Nothing can be said about this song…it’s simply the best (***Cue Tina Turner).